semaphoreci-demos/semaphore-demo-php-laravel/README.md

 The example pipeline contains 6 blocks:
  - Install Dependencies
     -  installs and caches all composer and npm dependencies
- - Build Assets
-    - Builds and compiles JS assets by using Laravel Mix defined in package.json
  - Run Code Analysis
     - Runs PHP Mess Detector which as an example is installed as a composer dependency
     - Runs PHP Code Sniffer which as an example is installed as a composer dependency